 Kel and I shared an enormous beef rib, fatty brisket, beef burnt ends, and sides of cornbread casserole and carrot souffle.
 There were plenty of tasty BBQ leftovers to take home for lunch the next day.

 And that was all before we picked out four giant chocolate truffles, each affording 3-4 delicious bites.

 Blood Bros.
 BBQ

-Another Southeast Texas favorite is Blood Bros.
+Another South Texas favorite is Blood Bros.
 BBQ in the Bellaire neighborhood of Houston.

 Here, you'll find menu items with Asian influences, such as Gochujang glazed pork ribs and pork belly fried bao buns.

 The innovative menu contributed to pitmaster Quy Hoang being named a 2022 James Beard Award semifinalist for Best Chef — Texas.

 So far, the best thing I have eaten here has been the Pig Moe sandwich with pulled pork, melted provolone-mozzarella cheese, and blueberry habanero sauce on grilled Hawaiian bread.